TreebornGorz/Human-Enhancement-Machine/README.md

 Practical: Preparation & Organization

-Spiritual: Mindfulness, Fulfillment, Beliefs, & Values
+Spiritual: Mindfulness, Beliefs, & Values

 By addressing those core components of human health, humans can unlock potential that would otherwise be unachievable.